-In September, less than a week after school starts, SAC Middle School students in grades 5 to 8 pack their bags and hop on a bus for an outdoor educational experience called Beyond the Gates.
+In September, SAC Middle School students in grades 5 to 8 pack their bags and hop on a bus for an outdoor educational experience called Beyond the Gates.

 The Beyond the Gates outdoor curriculum is designed to challenge the boys from grade to grade and allow them to explore nature and reconnect with the environment.
 Many new boys are meeting friends and adjusting to their new school; others have never been away from home for more than a night or two.
 Some have never slept outdoors or paddled a canoe.
 Regardless of their past experiences, every Middle School student is meeting a new challenge from the moment he steps on the bus.

 Students in grade 5 participate in a three-day, two night camping trip.
 The primary goal in offering this grade 5 program is to introduce students to the concept of stepping out of their comfort zone.
 All activities—from canoeing and high ropes challenges to hiking and exploring the woods—will be conducted in a safe environment where students can learn to work together, have fun, and develop new friendships.

 The theme of the grade 6 program is Community Building.
 The highlight of this program is a fast-paced survival game similar to hide-and-go-seek in the woods.
 Other activities include canoe and kayak skills, a low-ropes course, and outdoor living skills to prepare them for the grade 7 program.